Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 Checking internet speed.
 Gardy Philogene/Gotechtor

 First, check if your internet connection is active.
-If not, you may need to reset your modem’s or router’s connection.
-If the connection is there, but spotty or extremely slow, it might be that your network is taxed too hard.
+If not, you may need to reset your modem or router’s connection.
+If the connection is there but spotty or extremely slow, your network might be taxed too hard.

 This is a common problem for those who request minimal internet speed from their Wi-Fi providers but have many web-connected devices operating in their homes.

-The resources are shared and with too many participants they can be stretched thin.
+The resources are shared, and with too many participants, they can be stretched thin.
 You can run internet connectivity either from an app on your phone or a third-party website like Fast or Speedtest.
-This also means that your Outbox message may send, eventually.
+This also means that your Outbox message may eventually be sent.

 2. Check Attachments Size

-One method is by placing the file into a cloud service like Google Drive, then copying a sharable link and placing it in the email.
+One method is to upload the file to a cloud service like Google Drive, copy a sharable link, and include it in the email.
 As long as you’ve set access permissions accordingly, the receiving party will be able to retrieve the file.

 3. Clear Gmail Cache